 Less than Significant Impact with Mitigation.
-The records search conducted at the SSJVIC (Appendix C) indicated that there are no recorded cultural resources within the Project area and two recorded resources within the one-half mile, the Poplar Ditch and the Southern Pacific Railroad.
+The records search conducted at the SSJVIC (Appendix A) indicated that there are no recorded cultural resources within the Project area and one recorded resource within the one-half mile, the Friant-Kern Canal.
 There are no recorded cultural resources within the Project area or within 1⁄2 mile that are listed in the National Register of Historic Places, the California Register of Historical Resources, the California Points of Historical Interest, California Inventory of Historic Resources, or the California State Historic Landmarks.